RohitRox/project-new-beginnings/README.md

 - Test depth and coverage
 - `MemoryStore` could be improved to handle concurrent update for same id
 - All Status code in except in `get` action return 422 in case of failures.
 This could be improved to return appropriate status code based on errors
+- Field validations like valid zip codes, phone number can be improved to cater various formats
 - Code is not linted
 - Service could be dockerized